Skill Trumps Luck: DeepStack the First Computer Program to Outplay Human Professionals at Heads-Up No-Limit Texas Hold’em Poker

-EDMONTON (March 2, 2017, 12pm MST)—A team of computing scientists from the University of Alberta's Computer Poker Research Group is once again capturing the world's collective fascination with artificial intelligence.
+EDMONTON (March 2, 2017)—A team of computing scientists from the University of Alberta's Computer Poker Research Group is once again capturing the world's collective fascination with artificial intelligence.
 In a historic result for the flourishing AI research community, the team—which includes researchers from Charles University and Czech Technical University in Prague—has developed an AI system called DeepStack that defeated professional poker players in December 2016.
 The landmark findings have just been published in Science, one of the world’s most prestigious peer-reviewed scientific journals.

 DeepStack bridges the gap between approaches used for games of perfect information—like those used in checkers, chess, and Go—with those used for imperfect information games, reasoning while it plays using “intuition” honed through deep learning to reassess its strategy with each decision.

 “Poker has been a longstanding challenge problem in artificial intelligence,” says Michael Bowling, professor in the University of Alberta’s Faculty of Science and principal investigator on the study.
 “It is the quintessential game of imperfect information in the sense that the players don’t have the same information or share the same perspective while they’re playing.”

 Don’t let the name fool you: imperfect information games are serious business.
 These “games” are a general mathematical model that describe how decision-makers interact.
 Artificial intelligence research has a storied history of using parlour games to study these models, but attention has been focused primarily on perfect information games.
 “We need new AI techniques that can handle cases where decision-makers have different perspectives,” says Bowling, explaining that developing techniques to solve imperfect information games will have applications well beyond the poker table.